expo/expo/docs/versions/unversioned/sdk/brightness.md

 #### Returns

-A `Promise` that is resolved with a number between 0 and 1, representing the current system screen brightness.
+A `Promise` that is resolved with a number between 0 and 1, inclusive, representing the current system screen brightness.

-#### Error types
+#### Error Codes

--   `ERR_BRIGHTNESS_SYSTEM` -- An unexpected OS error occurred when trying to get the system brightness.
+- `ERR_BRIGHTNESS_SYSTEM` - An unexpected OS error occurred when trying to get the system brightness.
 See the `nativeError` object for more information.

+---

 ### `Expo.Brightness.setSystemBrightnessAsync(brightnessValue)`